persvr/pintura/README.md

 is considered the highest quality represention by Pintura (it is basically the same as JSON but also can include date literals and special numeric types like NaN and Infinite).

-Creating new media types is common way to extend Pintura with additional formats.
+Creating new media types is a common way to extend Pintura with additional formats.
 To create a new media type handler, use the Media constructor from the "media" module.
 This constructor takes an object argument with four properties: